 This part of ISO/IEC 29500 defines a way to use IRIs (RFC 3987) to reference part resources inside a Error!
 Reference source not found.package.
 In particular, Error!
 Reference source not found. of this part introduces the scheme "pack" in accordance with the guidelines in RFC 4395.

 [Note: Schemes are the prefix in an IRI before the colon.
-A well-known example is "http".]
+A well-known example is "http". end note]

 References from the outside of a package are absolute IRIs of this scheme, while those from the inside are relative IRIs, which are resolved to absolute IRIs of this scheme.